gkjohnson/three-mesh-bvh/README.md

 constructor( object : Array<Object3D> )
 ```

-Takes an array of objects to bake into a single static geometry.
+Takes an array of object hierarchies to bake into a single static geometry.

 ### .getMaterials